akshaya-somireddy/225003011_Punt-frontend-assignment/README.md

 This project is a simple text editor application implemented in React with TypeScript.
 It allows users to change the font family, font weight, and italic style of the entire text in a textarea.
 The font selector displays a list of Google Fonts, and the font weight selector shows appropriate weights supported for the selected font family.
 The italic toggle is active only if the selected font family and weight combination supports italic.

-** Features**
+FEATURES

-- **Font Family Selector**: Choose from a list of Google Fonts.
+Font Family Selector: Choose from a list of Google Fonts.
-- **Font Weight Selector**: Select appropriate font weights available for the chosen font family.
+Font Weight Selector: Select appropriate font weights available for the chosen font family.
-- **Italic Toggle**: Activate or deactivate italic style for the selected font.
+Italic Toggle: Activate or deactivate italic style for the selected font.
-- **Auto Save**: Saves text and font family locally in the browser.
+Auto Save: Saves text and font family locally in the browser.
 On page reload, the last saved content loads with the correct font family and variant selected in the dropdown.
-- **Dynamic Variant Selection**: Handles cases where a selected variant (weight + italic) is not available in the newly selected font family by finding the closest matching variant.
+Dynamic Variant Selection: Handles cases where a selected variant (weight + italic) is not available in the newly selected font family by finding the closest matching variant.

  **Installation**